noodleedoos/noodleverse/020 - Resources/Notes/Animals.md

 aliases:
 Status:
 ---
+# Management
-*Describe of animals in extensive animal production systems* ~
+*Describe how management decisions impact animals in extensive production systems* ~
 - One species/multiple can spread risk/increase animal expertise
 - some only fatten, others have self replacing breed